1999 Acura NSX-- Powertrain

 To ensure a hot, stable spark at high rpm operation, the ignition system has a coil mounted atop each spark plug, a design similar to that used in Formula One racing engines.

-A compact, close-ratio 6-speed manual transmission is designed to provide impressive durability with short shift throws and quick, precise response.
-Dual-cone synchronizers are used on 1st through 4th gear to reduce shift load from 40 to 50 percent for quicker, smoother shifting.
-Reverse gear is also equipped with synchromesh.
-To increase performance while maintaining excellent fuel economy, the five first ratios have been lowered while 6th gear is 7 percent higher than 5th gear in the previous NSX.
+A compact, close-ratio six-speed manual transmission is designed to provide short shift throws and quick, precise response.
+Dual-cone synchronizers are used on first through fourth gear to reduce shift load from 40 to 50 percent for quicker, smoother shifting.
+Reverse gear is also eqipped with synchromesh.
+To increase performance while maintaining excellent fuel economy, the five first ratios have been lowered while sixth gear is seven percent higher than fifth gear in the previous NSX.
 A reverse lock-out solenoid ensures proper gear selection when shifting into sixth gear.
 The transmission is also designed for outstanding durability in the high-performance application.

-To handle the high torque and power output of the 3.2-liter V-6, a dual-mass flywheel clutch system was developed.
-The design involves a split flywheel which incorporates a grease-lubricated wide-angle torsion mechanism.
+To handle the high torque and power output of the 3.2-L V-6, a dual-mass flywheel clutch system was developed.
+The design involves a split flywheel that incorporates a grease-lubricated wide-angle torsion mechanism.
 Gear rattle is effectively minimized because the system is specially tuned to the NSX drive system.
-Clutch performance is maximized by a high-performance friction material on the low-inertia mass clutch disc while the relocation of the torsion mechanism to the flywheel side helps retain a light clutch feel.
+Clutch performance is maximized by a high performance friction material on the low-inertia mass clutch disc while the relocation of the torsion mechanism to the flywheel side helps retain a light clutch feel.

 SPORTSHIFT AUTOMATIC TRANSMISSION

-The optional SportShift 4-speed automatic transmission allows the driver the option of letting the transmission shift automatically in a conventional manner or selecting each gear manually by means of a fingertip control shift lever on the steering column.
+The optional SportShift four-speed automatic transmission allows the driver the option of letting the transmission shift automatically in a conventional manner or selecting each gear manually by means of a fingertip-control shift lever on the steering column.
 Inspired by advanced Formula One transmissions, this dual-mode system was created to give the driver of an automatic the same sporting performance feel of a manual.
-Unlike other similar systems, this one allows the driver to keep both hands on the wheel while selecting a gear.
-This feature adds to the safety of the vehicle by allowing the driver to concentrate his full attention to the road ahead.
+Unlike some other similar systems, this one allows the driver to keep both hands on the wheel while selecting a gear.
+This feature adds to the safety of the vehicle by allowing the driver to concentrate his full attention on the road ahead.

 The shift quadrant (PRNDM21) is depicted on the tachometer.
 SportShift mode is engaged by selecting the M, or manual, position.
 In M mode, the shift position is illuminated in a window to the right of the shift quadrant.
-To shift up, the fingertip control lever is moved up, and to shift down, the flipper lever is moved downward.
-A circuit in the CPU (central processing unit) prevents downshifting that would cause the engine to over-rev.
+To shift up, the fingertip control lever is moved up, and to shift down, the lever is moved downward.
+The CPU (central processing unit) is programmed to prevent any downshift that would cause the engine to over-rev.

-Precise automatic transmission shift programming has resulted in minimal shock when downshifting while decelerating, maximizing the potential of the Traction Control System (TCS) and drive-by-wire throttle system.
+Precise automatic transmission shift programming has resulted in minimal shift shock when downshifting during deceleration, maximizing the potential of the Traction Control System (TCS) and drive-by-wire throttle system.